bishnudev/HTML-Notification-Panel/README.md

 <link rel="stylesheet" type="text/css" href="<path-to-project>/style/notificationpanel.css">
 <script type="text/javascript" src="<path-to-project>/js/notificationpanel.js"></script>
 ```
-Note: replace '<path-to-project>' with your project path.
+Note: Make sure the path to the project is correctly set in the code above.

 ### Trigger notifications
 There are multiple ways you can create notifications.
 See 'create' method below for more.